 A genus of ca. 500 species, herbs, cosmopolitan.
 Here circumscribed to include Asperula, Cruciata, and Sherardia, following an analysis by Soza & Olmstead (2010) that shows the genera Galium, Cruciata, and Sherardia each to be paraphyletic relative to one another, if circumscribed as traditionally.
-Other solutions are possible, including the recognition of these genera and segregates of them, including the dispersal of Galium into two or more genera; this approach has recently been suggested by Ehrendorfer & Barfuss (2014).
+Other solutions are possible, including the recognition of these genera and segregates of them, including the dispersal of Galium into perhaps a dozen genera; this possible approach has recently been suggested by Ehrendorfer & Barfuss (2014) and Ehrendorfer et al. (2018), but a system has not been proposed.
 Interestingly, the number of leaves per whorl appears to be a more fundamental character than those (such as tubular corollas) used to separate genera in the past.
+The clades mentioned in the keys are those delineated in Soza & Olmstead (2010).

 ID notes: The whorled “leaves” are apparently evolutionarily derived from stipules, but are nonetheless here termed “leaves”.
-The clades mentioned in the keys are those delineated in Soza & Olmstead (2010).

-Ref: Allen (2013); Braun (2017); Dempster (1978); Dempster (1981); Ehrendorfer & Barfuss (2014); Lipscomb & Nesom (2007); Moore (1975); Puff (1976); Puff (1977); Reveal et al. (2007); Rogers (2005); Soza & Olmstead (2010); Stace (2010); Yang et al. (2018).
+Ref: Allen (2013); Braun (2017); Dempster (1978); Dempster (1981); Ehrendorfer & Barfuss (2014); Ehrendorfer et al. (2018); Lipscomb & Nesom (2007); Moore (1975); Puff (1976); Puff (1977); Reveal et al. (2007); Rogers (2005); Soza & Olmstead (2010); Stace (2010); Yang et al. (2018).
 Show full citations.